THUHoloLab/Fused-Fourier-Ptycho/README.md

 The cuda codes are designed and implemented based on MATLAB c++ interfaces including "mex.h" and "mxGPUArray.h".
 The "mex.h" provides basic support to mex and to build the cuda codes.
 The "mxGPUArray.h" provides support for the array types of MATLAB.

-To build the codes "fullyfusedFPM.cu" you will need  "mexcuda" to run "mexcuda -lcufft fullyfusedFPM.cu" command in the command line of the MATLAB, at the root of the file "fullyfusedFPM.cu". "-lcufft" is a setting for "mexcuda" that tells the code to use "cufft.h", the CUDA fast Fourier transform library.
+To build the codes "fullyfusedFPM.cu" you will need  "mexcuda" to run "mexcuda -lcufft fullyfusedFPM.cu" command in the command line of the MATLAB, at the root of the file "fullyfusedFPM.cu". "-lcufft" is a setting for "mexcuda" that tells the code to use "cuFFT.h", the CUDA fast Fourier transform library [[cuFFT]](https://docs.nvidia.com/cuda/cufft/).

 The "mexcuda" needs several preconditions.
 First, to download [Visual studio 2022 community](https://visualstudio.microsoft.com/vs/community/) and add "cl.exe" into the environment variables.